 Another shocking fact is that using heroin often increases the risk of dangerous risky behaviors.
 Injecting the drug puts the person at risk for HIV, hepatitis C, or other serious health issues.
 Some people commit illegal acts for money to purchase heroin.
 This can lead to run-ins with the law and potential jail time.

 Breaking an Addiction to Heroin

-Breaking addiction to heroin is an incredibly challenging journey that requires support and professional help.
+Breaking an addiction to heroin is an incredibly challenging journey that requires support and professional help.
 It is not something an individual can do on their own.
-Heroin detox in a treatment center as the first step of an individualized treatment plan.
+Seeking heroin detox in a reputable treatment center is often the first step in an individualized treatment plan.
 This provides a safe and controlled environment for breaking free from the grips of heroin addiction.